matheus-hi-dias/matheus-hi-dias/README.md

-## Hi!
+## 👋 Hi!
 I'm Matheus Dias
-- 👀 I’m interested in Fullstack and Mobile Development
-- 💻 Working with React Native, React, Next, Node and NestJS
+# 💻 About Me
+- I'm a <strong>Fullstack Developer</strong> specializing in <strong>web and mobile development</strong>, currently working at Multiclínica Mais Saúde.
+I develop applications using Next.js and NestJS, implementing both monolithic and microservices architectures.

+- I have experience building scalable and high-performance applications, focusing on clean code and best development practices.

+# 🚀 What I'm Working On
+- <strong>Multiclínica Mais Saúde</strong> – Fullstack development of applications using Next.js, NestJS, MariaDB, and SQL Server, integrating diverse architectures to enhance healthcare management efficiency.
+- <strong>Gestor Fiscal</strong> – A financial management system for accounting, developed as an academic project using NestJS, Next.js, Prisma, and PostgreSQL.

 ##